 As mentioned above, the NTS is a complex gas transmission system with many interactions.
-In order to support the analysis required for setting baselines, the use of network analysis software (Graphical Falcon) was required33.
-Graphical Falcon is a detailed mathematical model of the NTS which was used to understand the likely flows and pressures on the system under a given set of supply and demand assumptions.
+In order to support the analysis required for setting baselines, the use of network analysis software (Graphical Falcon) was required for setting baselines, the use of network analysis software (Graphical Falcon) was required for setting baselines, the use of network analysis model of the NTS which was used to understand the likely flows and pressures on the system under a given set of supply and demand assumptions.
 The physical network model that was used to support analysis for the prevailing Gas Transportation Ten Year Statement (GTYS) (see below) was used for the network analysis undertaken to help determine baseline quantities.
 This was referred to as the 'base network' and comprised of existing infrastructure including planned investment.